AVSimulation/SCANeR-Quick-Starts/Pages/HT_configure_visual/HT_configure_visual.md

 ### Performance

-We recommend using one *Visual Module* per *GPU*.

 One *Visual Module* can handle multi-windows (and therefore multi-displays) thanks to *Visual Pipes*.
 This is useful for mirror displays, because they are usually smaller and lower resolution ; several of them can be handled by a single GPU.
 However for high definition, high framerate displays, one GPU will not be able to handle more than one.
-In this case, use one *Visual Module* per display with the matching amount of GPUs.
+In this case, we recommend to use one *Visual Module* per display with the matching amount of GPUs.

 ### License